 As a senior, you will most likely have social security payments as well as a pension of some kind in most cases.
-These need to be setup on a direct deposit basis since you will no longer be able to receive a check.
+These need to be set up on a direct deposit basis since you will no longer be able to receive a check.
 We use Schwab Investment Bank for all of our needs.
 Their ATM cards work well in every country and they offer the luxury of refunding all of the ATM fees at the end of each month.
-That is usually around $25 a month which is not a great deal but and extra $300 a year buys airfare tickets.
+That is usually around $25 a month which is not a great deal but an extra $300 a year buys airfare tickets.

 You will always be looking for free airline tickets and the best way to get them is with air miles.
 Get an air miles credit card and use that card to pay for everything that you can such as food, rooms, and all tickets.
-Unfortunately, in many of the Asian countries, hotels etc. like to have cash for rooms.
+Unfortunately, in many of the Asian countries, hotels etc. like to have the cash for rooms.
 Still, over the course of a year, you can easily get several airline tickets free with the miles you build up.
 Our next article for seniors will be an in-depth guide for using miles to get tickets.

 9. Better Health Through Long Term Travel